Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Observations and Survey Data

 \subsection{HST Spectroscopic Observations}

 We obtained 4 observations (GO-14781; PI C. Kochanek) using the Space Telescope Imaging Spectrograph \citep[STIS;][]{woodgate98} on the \emph{Hubble Space Telescope} (\HST).
-We used the FUV/NUV MAMA detectors with the G140L (1150--1730~\AA, FUV-MAMA) and G230L (1570--3180~\AA, NUV-MAMA) gratings and 52\farcs{0}$\times$0\farcs{2} slit.
+We used the FUV/NUV MAMA detectors with the G140L (1150--1730~\AA, FUV-MAMA) and G230L (1570--3180~\AA, NUV-MAMA) gratings and 52\farcs{0}$\times$0\farcs{2} slit. \edit1{Full details and exposure times for each spectrum are listed in Table~\ref{tab:uv_spec_details}}.
 The source was clearly detected and spatially unresolved in the two-dimensional frames, so we used the standard \HST{} pipeline for producing one-dimensional spectra.
 We performed inverse-variance-weighted combinations of the individual exposures and merged the FUV and NUV channels to produce the spectra seen in Figure \ref{fig:spec_evol_stis}.
 We analyze the \HST{} spectra and compare them to UV spectra of other transients in Section~\ref{sec:spec_anal}.